How to Install & Use the Beebole Timesheet Add-in for Excel: Power up Your Spreadsheets with Time Tracking Data

 The Beebole Microsoft Excel add-in has arrived!
 With this new tool, you can connect spreadsheets directly to your Beebole account.
 That makes it easier than ever to analyze and work with your time tracking data.

-Let’s learn how to install and set up the Beebole Add-In in this tutorial.
+Let’s learn how to set up the Beebole add-In in this tutorial, as well as how to use it.
 At the end of this tutorial, Excel will talk directly to Beebole so that you’ll never need to download data manually again.

 –